LittleBigRefresh/Docs/Docs/topics/patching/rpcs3.md

 - Linux: `~/.cache/rpcs3/`
 - MacOS: `~/Library/Caches/rpcs3/`

-Before placing it in Refresher, make sure to remove the `PPU-` prefix.
+Before placing the PPU hash in Refresher, make sure to remove the `PPU-` prefix.
 An example of a correct hash would be `a74423ca913fc18e46cfe926db1d48e41f9858a9`, an incorrect hash would look like `PPU-a74423ca913fc18e46cfe926db1d48e41f9858a9`.

 ## Step 4: Set the game version

 This is visible directly in the RPCS3 Game List, and can be copied from there, ex. `01.33`.
 Make sure to copy it exactly, don't remove leading 0s.

 ## Step 5: Patch!
+``
 When all is set and ready to go, click the patch button.
 It should decrypt the game, and add a new entry to your game patches menu.

 Open up RPCS3, right-click the game and select "Manage Game Patches".
 Enable the patch titled "Refresher".
 Now save, apply, and open your game!